ros2-gbp/navigation2-release/nav2_smac_planner/README.md

 - Change: 0.0 - 0.3
 - Reverse: 1.3 - 5.0

 Note that change penalty must be greater than 0.0.
-The Non-staight, reverse, and cost penalties must be greater than 1.0, strictly.
+The non-straight, reverse, and cost penalties must be greater than 1.0, strictly.

 ### No path found for clearly valid goals or long compute times